JeffreySmith/Asp-Todo-App/README.md

 This is my Final Project for PROG8550, a course on ASP.NET Core, and the code for the page hosted
 <a href="http://jsmith7-001-site1.atempurl.com">here</a>.
-You shouldn't need to edit the ConnectionString since it is connected directly to the hosted SQL Server, well, server.
+You will need to edit the ConnectionStrings to add your own "OnlineServer".
+If I've distributed the application to you, it should already be set up to go.

 If you do want to try it locally, you'll need to edit a few things:
 * Change which connection string is selected in Program.cs (change it to "DefaultConnection")